Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p><em>Table 1: 3D Layer Types supported in i3s</em></p>

-<p>A single i3s store can contain data from multiple layers, but only one layer type (to be precise, implemented in one profile), as the
+<p>The basic unit of an Indexed 3D Scene (i3s) layer is a Store, which contains individual resources (files) for a set of layers, index, geometries, textures and more.
+Within such a store, the i3s format supports a wide range of 2D and 3D content types needed for 3D GIS scenes via <strong>profiling</strong>.</p>

+<p>In i3s each layer type is represented by a single i3s store, implemented as a particular type of profile.
+Each layer type necessitates its own i3s store as
-different content types typically require different indexing and Level of Details methods to perform best.
-In many cases, their schema also differs substantially.
-However, a single store can contain multiple layers that share the same content type.
-Effectively these layers will share the same index, but they can still be accessed individually.
-This reduces the number of calls to a Scene Service, local database or the file system that need to be made by the client drastically and furthermore allows reducing the total data volume.
-In addition, layers in a shared stored can share resources, such as instance geometries.</p>
+different content types typically require different indexing and level of details methods/consideration to perform best.
+In many cases, their schema also differs substantially. </p>

+see more discussion regarding the structure of an i3s store in <a href="#class-store">Class Store</a> discussion of a <a href="#_7_2">3dSceneLayerInfo</a>.
 <h2><a name="_3">The Index Structure</a></h2>

 <p>Esri i3s is, as the name implies, an indexed, partitioned 3D Scene format with some